benoid/SimpleSlideshow/README.md

   without removing them from local storage

 # To compile
-- Check Dependencies - see dependencies_list.txt for more info
+- Check Dependencies - see dependencies_list.md for more info
 - run qmake on src/SimpleSlideshow.pro
 # To Use
 - Run the application.
 On startup it will create a profile folder